1. What is Vega?

 Vega is the change in the value of the option with respect to change in volatility.

-Within the Greeks Vega’s importance rises given how misunderstood the behaviour of volatility is and the impact changes in volatility have on option prices.
-In earlier chapters we have seen:
+Within the Greeks, in particular, option volatility greeks, Vega’s importance rises given how misunderstood the behaviour of volatility is.
+Also, the impact changes in volatility have on option prices.
+In earlier posts we have seen:

 a) Implied volatility is not constant.